Remember, if purchasing an inflatable you are also purchasing ongoing servicing responsibilities.

 Care should also be taken when purchasing an inflatable jacket to ensure that it conforms with Australian Standards.
 Inflatable jackets conforming to Australian Standards meet AS 4758.
 This will be clearly marked on the jacket.

-As life jackets spend much time in a harsh environment (particularly with saltwater boaters), it is important that jackets are serviced annually by an accredited service centre or the original manufacturer.
+As life jackets spend much time in a harsh environment (particularly with saltwater boaters), it is important that jackets are serviced according to the manufacturer’s recommendations.
 This will ensure that the jacket is in good working order.
 When they are serviced, checks will be carried out to ensure the bladder, reflective tapes, buckles and straps are in working order, and that the inflation system and oral inflation tube are operating correctly.
-For safety sake, do this annually.

-The jackets should also be checked regularly, prior to wearing.
+The jackets should also be checked regularly, between the accredited service, prior to wearing.
 Make a visual check for damage and unscrew the gas cylinder to ensure it has not been pierced.
 If it has been pierced then replace it immediately.
 Without this occurring the jacket will not inflate.